TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Testing/ProjectTesting.rst

 ..  todo: Link to a dedicated php-cs-fixer section once it exists

-For TYPO3 project you can use the package :composer:`typo3/coding-standards` which bundles :composer:`friendsofphp/php-cs-fixer`, :composer:`phpstan/phpstan`,
+For TYPO3 project you can use the package :composer:`typo3/coding-standards` which already requires :composer:`friendsofphp/php-cs-fixer` and a set of useful configuration and rules.
-:composer:`phpunit/phpunit` and some other helpful tools and comes with useful configurations for these.

 ..  code-block:: bash
     :caption: Require development dependencies